Padthaway Water Allocation Plan

 If you have a water licence or are looking to get a licence in the Padthaway area you should understand the Padthaway Water Allocation Plan.

-Padthaway Water Allocation Plan [PDF, 4 MB]
+Padthaway Water Allocation Plan [PDF, 4.6 MB]

-Find out more about the review and amendment of the Padthaway Water Allocation Plan
+Objectives of the Padthaway Water Allocation Plan

 Water resources in the Padthaway Prescribed Wells Area